Course program

 Lesson mode

-The course is delivered through in-person lectures, complemented by guided discussions, practical exercises, and occasional seminars led by industry experts, with the aim of deepening specialized knowledge and fostering engagement with real-world applications.
+The course is delivered through in-person lectures, complemented by guided discussions, practical exercises under the supervision of the instructor, and self-assessment activities carried out through group work, flipped classroom and peer review.
+Occasionally, seminars led by experts from the field may be organized, with the aim of deepening specific topics and fostering the connection between theoretical concepts and real-world applications.